 All in all, Apple engineers have created an easy transition for the dozens of thousands of developers who build apps for iPhone, iPad and Mac.
 Swift creators continue improving the language and show all possible intentions to turn it into a giant.

 Mike Ash, the Apple engineer, who has been engaged in software development for the company for the last 17 years, claims:

 It takes time and efforts to learn a new language.
 Swift doesn’t appear to be more attractive than other languages such as C#, Ruby or Python.
 At the same time, taking into account Swift advantages and disadvantages it turns out to be more user-friendly and contemporary than Objective-C, which has its roots in the mid-80s.

 Another great thing is interoperability of Swift with Objective-C, therefore any decent Objective-C developer can easily understand the nuances of Swift.

 To put it in a nutshell, Swift can be considered as iOS coding language of the future.

 Of course, a better understanding comes through time.
 It is quite risky and expensive for companies with running solutions to migrate from Objective-C to Swift.
 But if to think of fresh projects Swift should definitely be a better choice.

 As for MindK, we are going to develop all the brand new apps using Swift.
 It is good to have something which is productive and well-known as a development tool but the search for better ways to develop mobile apps never cease for our team.
 We look forward to seeing how Swift changes in the nearest future and are inspired to employ more of the language in our applications.

-If you find this Swift vs. Objective-C article useful, feel free to leave your comment below.
+If you find this Swift vs. Objective C article useful, let us know about your thoughts.